Pierre Koenig: Career

 Koenig worked with Raphael Soriano and Edward H. Fickett among others, and began private practice in 1952.
 Koenig practiced mainly on the West Coast and was most notable for the design of the Case Study Houses No. 21 and 22 in 1960.
 Both 21 (the Bailey House) and 22 (the Stahl House) were constructed on dramatic, otherwise-unbuildable sites.
 Particularly the Case Study House #22, photographed by Julius Shulman, is widely considered the iconic postwar L.A. home, with its sweeping city views and openness to the outdoors.

-At USC, Koenig led the undergraduate building science program and directed the Natural Forces Laboratory.
-The Building Science group at USC also included Ralph Lewis Knowles, Douglas E. Noble, Marc Schiler, Karen M. Kensek, Goetz Schierle, David Brindle, and Konrad Wachsmann.
+At USC, Koenig led the undergraduate building science program and helped direct the Natural Forces Laboratory created by Ralph Lewis Knowles.
+The Building Science group at USC also included Knowles, Douglas E. Noble, Marc Schiler, Karen M. Kensek, Goetz Schierle, David Brindle, and Konrad Wachsmann.

 Koenig died of leukemia in 2004 at 78.
 He was survived by his wife, Gloria; sons, Randall and Jean Pierre; and two stepsons, Barry and Thomas Kaufman.

 In 2007, Koenig's Case Study House #21 sold at auction for $3.1 million.
+His personal residence in the Brentwood neighborhood of Los Angeles was built in 1985.
+After a restoration overseen by his stepsons, the steel and glass residence went up for sale in 2017 for $3.8 million.